Categorical E-Graphs for Lambda Calculi: DPOI-Rewriting for Closed E-Hypergraphs

-Before introducing \textit{extended} DPOI rewriting, the definition of boundary complement must guarantee that rewriting yields a monogamous directed acyclic e-hypergraph.
-First, we introduce the ancillary notion of a \textit{down-closed} graph: \begin{definition}[Down-closed subgraph] We call a sub-e-hypergraph $\mathcal G $ of $\mathcal H$ \emph{down-closed} if for all $e \in E_{\mathcal{G}}$, all children of $e$ are also in $\mathcal{G}$. \end{definition}
+Before introducing \emph{extended} DPOI rewriting, the definition of boundary complement must guarantee that rewriting yields a monogamous directed acyclic closed e-hypergraph.
+First, we introduce the ancillary notion of a \emph{down-closed} graph: \begin{definition}[Convex down-closed subgraph] We call a sub closed e-hypergraph $\mathcal G $ of $\mathcal H$ down-closed if for all $e \in E_{\mathcal{G}}$, all children of $e$ are also in $\mathcal{G}$.
+A sub e-hypergraph $\mathcal{G}$ is convex, if for all $v,w \in V_{\mathcal{G}}$, any directed path from $v$ to $w$ in $\mathcal{H}$ consists entirely of vertices and edges in $\mathcal{G}$. \end{definition}